Finishing the homeschool year is hard.

 “Done” is sometimes, but not always, finishing a textbook

 Please note: “done” is not the same as “finished the textbook.”
-One of my children has been accelerating rapidly past grade level in math for the past year and a half.
-Within the past couple of weeks, we hit a developmental wall.
-Rather than pushing forward to ruthlessly finish the textbook, we are stopping right where we are.
-Instead she is continuing with daily facts drills and other mathematical games, reviewing the concepts she had already learned.
+One of my children was once accelerating rapidly past grade level in math for over a year.
+Suddenly, we hit a developmental wall.
+Rather than pushing forward to ruthlessly finish the textbook, we stopped right where we were.
+Instead, she continued with daily facts drills and other mathematical games, reviewing the concepts she had already learned.

-Another child was unable to do the next level of Latin when we started up in the fall.
+Another child was unable to do the next level of Latin like we had expected one fall.
 They just were not ready.

 We are not in a race.
 We do not have to keep up with anyone else’s schedule.

 The point is to understand.